Wellbeing

 • to help students fulfil their potential in academic and co-curricular areas

-• To provide opportunities for healthy competition in sport and co-curricular areas.
+• To provide opportunities for healthy competition in sports and co-curricular areas

-• To try to help each student to live a full life by involving the student in the life of the school.
+• To try to help each student to live a whole life by involving the student in the life of the school

-The House system allows students to identify with something larger than themselves – their team, their group, their House, their school.
+The House system allows students to identify with something larger than themselves—their team, their group, their House, or their school.

 Each House has a primary and secondary school House Coordinator, a year 12 House Captain and School House Captains.